Hawking-Page phase transition, Page curve and islands in black holes: Entanglement Entropy for the Vaidya Model of an Evaporating BTZ Black Hole

-The entanglement entropy of Hawking radiation is going down because of the contribution of the island at late time.
-Thus, it is consistent with the Page curve.
-From eq.\eqref{eq:s-before-3} and \eqref{eq:-s-gen}, we can get the Page time
+The entanglement entropy of Hawking radiation decreases at late times due to the contribution of the island.
+Thus, this gives the correct Page curve and therefore resolves the information loss paradox.
+Here we assume that no Hawking-Page phase transition occurs during the entire evaporation process of the black hole, and the Page curve is illustrated in Fig.~\ref{fig:1}.